 Based on thorough reviews of the scientific evidence, the Council supports the use and continued availability of acesulfame potassium, aspartame, neotame, saccharin, stevia sweeteners, sucralose, monk fruit, advantame, cyclamate, and polyols.
 The Council also supports the continued availability of currently approved dietary fibers and encourages the approval of additional safe low-calorie sweeteners, dietary fibers, and other dietary ingredients for those wanting or needing them.
 The Council and its member companies support the availability of a wide variety of safe low- and reduced-calorie ingredients.
 The public is best served by having a variety of low- and reduced-calorie ingredients, to allow for greater variety in the diet for those choosing such products.

 The Calorie Control Council editorial team includes staff certified in public health, food and nutrition.
-In addition, the team includes paid outside contributors:
+In addition, the team has included paid outside contributors: